 John Wilson ’56 and Mabel Smith ’57

 John Smith-Wilson ’56 and Mabel Smith-Wilson ’57

 John Wilson and Mabel Smith Wilson ’57

 John Wilson ’56 and Mabel Smith Wilson (or just Mabel Wilson, because she doesn’t have a grad year, and thus, we’d probably leave out the birth/former name)

 John Wilson ’56, JD’58, PhD’60 and Mabel Smith Wilson ’57, MA’59, DVM’62

-The sustainers list in Badger Insider uses a more condensed format that doesn’t include birth/former names; for the obituary listings in Badger Insider, do include birth/former names.
+The Badger Pride list in Badger Insider uses the following more condensed format which doesn’t include birth/former names.
+(The In Memoriam listings in Badger Insider do include birth/former names.)